syncfusion-content/maui-docs/MAUI/DatePicker/events.md

 * `Sender`: This contains the `SfDatePicker` object.

-* `EventArgs`: In Date Picker, the [DatePickerSelectionChangedEventArgs] is used for this event which holds the data of NewValue and OldValue.
+* `EventArgs`: In the SfDatePicker picker, the [DatePickerSelectionChangedEventArgs] is used for this event, which holds the data of NewValue and OldValue.

     * [NewValue] : Returns the new selected date.
     * [OldValue] : Returns the old selected date.